Jesus Said to Repent for the Kingdom of Heaven is at Hand

 “At hand” doesn’t just mean “close,” it means “close enough to grab.”
 When you attend a wedding, you don’t get dressed at the event; you prepare at home and anyone who sees you knows exactly where you’re going.
 If you’re part of the wedding party, you’ll be sure to make a check list of things which should be taken care of before the big day.

 Benjamin Franklin (1706-1790) created a system called “Spiritual Accounting” which, was preserved by Rabbi Mendel Lefin (1749-1826).
-Colonial Christianity offers a fun and simple chart so you can share this Colonial Christian method of self-transformation with your friends and family.
+We offer a fun and simple chart so you can share this method of self-transformation with your friends and family.
 Those of us committed to 30-days of Repentance are going to want to create a similar chart with a little more substance.
 Create a grid like that on “Ben’s List,” but add any subjects or areas in life which are important to spiritual growth or decline.
-You can see that on the checklist we’ve created the subjects are plain for all to see.
-We encourage those truly committed to making repentance to use create code words for personal or shameful subjects, in this way you can be honest with successes or failures without fear.
+You can see that on the checklist we’ve created subjects that are plain for all to see.
+We encourage those truly committed to making repentance to use this and make it personal to you, in this way you can be honest with successes or failures without fear.
 Each night, a person should take stock in the day’s activities.

 It’s important to create a list of things that you need to work on and commit to find out the impact sin has in your life.